Structured Stochastic Gradient MCMC: Experiments

-The primary predictive metric of interest used to evaluate our proposal is classification accuracy.
+\paragraph{Metrics} The primary predictive metric of interest used to evaluate our proposal is classification accuracy.
 We take the average of an ensemble of 100 models.
 The weights of every model are sampled from the approximate posterior of a given method.
 We report the average of individual accuracies produced from each sampled model.
 Additionally, we also monitor the mixing time of the chains of our methods with both integrated autocorrelation time (IAC) \citep{sokal1997monte, goodman2010ensemble} and effective sample size (ESS) \citep{geyer1992practical}.
 IAC measures the correlation between samples in a chain and, in turn, describe the inefficiency of a MCMC algorithm.
 It is an estimate of the number of iterations, on average, for an independent sample to be drawn, given a Markov chain.
 ESS measures how many independent samples would be equivalent to a chain of correlated samples.
 Please refer to \cref{sec:exp_details} for more details on these metrics, as well as other experimental setup and implementation specifics.
-Higher ESS and lower IAC values can be interpreted as a model having faster mixing times.
+Higher ESS and lower IAC values can be interpreted as a model having better mixing behavior.